 Planning a trip overseas, whether long or short, can seem overwhelming.
 But it doesn’t have to be!
-In this article, we’ll show you how to take the stress out of travel planning, by laying out a simple step-by-step guide on how to plan a trip that’ll ensure you don’t forget anything.
+In this article, we’ll show you how to take the stress out of travel planning, by laying out a simple step-by-step guide for how to plan a trip that’ll ensure you don’t forget anything.

 Have you ever been overwhelmed by the idea of planning a trip because it seems too, well… overwhelming?!